-Chef Katie Button grew up visiting Spain with her family, met her Spanish husband working in a restaurant in Spain, and now owns two restaurants in Asheville, North Carolina, one of which is Spanish tapas-style.
-This is all to say that Button knows a thing or two about Spanish cuisine.
-Here's one of her favorite recipes from her new cookbook, Cúrate: Authentic Spanish Food from an American Kitchen.
+Chef Katie Button grew up visiting Spain with her family, met her Spanish husband while working in a restaurant in Spain, and now owns two restaurants in Asheville, North Carolina — Nightbell, a small plates joint, and Curate, a Spanish tapas-style spot.
+In other words, Button knows a thing or two about Spanish cuisine.
+Enough, you might say, to fill a cookbook.
+Which she did, in the form of Cúrate: Authentic Spanish Food from an American Kitchen.
 We asked for one of her favorite recipes from the book, and she said "si."

 Traditionally, this Andalusian dish is served with cane syrup, but I think honey has a more complex flavor.
 Throughout Spain, there's a range of honey as varied as the landscape.
 Any type accents the crisp and salty shell of these eggplant rounds.
 My personal touch here is the rosemary leaves, which bridge the savory bite of eggplant with the sweetness of honey.
 The salty-sweet crunch of this dish makes it an ideal appetizer.